See what nationally recognized doctors and pharmacists are saying about Suntheanine.

 Top athletes understand that mental clarity and focus are essential to their performance.
 A split second loss of concentration can mean defeat or injury.
 And when it comes to natural alternatives for boosting alertness, there really is not a lot out there.
 Studies have shown that L-theanine, an ingredient found in green tea, can help you stay calm yet alert, which can be a competitive advantage for even weekend athletes.
 But you would have to drink as many as 20 cups of green tea in one sitting to get this benefit.
 Thank goodness there is a more practical solution!

 L-theanine is an amino acid that causes alpha wave production, the same alpha waves you get when you meditate.
-Because products containing a proprietary form of L-theanine identical to the amino acid found in green tea, called Suntheanine, promote the production of the brain's alpha waves without the side effects of caffeine, I call them 'meditation in a bottle'.
-The good news is that it does not make you drowsy as you might think meditation would.
+Suntheanine, which is a purified form of L-theanine produced by a fermentation process, does not make you drowsy as you might think meditation would.

 My personal fitness story